limh0228/schemes_and_machinations/pages/books.md

 <header>
     <h1>This is what I'm ingesting and digesting lately</h1>
     <p><mark>These are selections of art (writing, music, movies) that really affected me.
-Linked are reviews (by me, by others), tertiary works, selected pieces, readings, or links to the artist's other work -- whatever I thought you might like.
+Linked are reviews (by me, by others), tertiary works (related or inspired), pirated copies, selected pieces, readings, or links to the artist's other work -- whatever I thought you might like.
 Feel free to add to my reading list!</mark></p>

     <br><br>
 </header>